smherwig/phoenix-timeserver/README.md

 The timeserver depends on [librho](https://github.com/smherwig/librho).
-The instructions here assume that librho is installed under `$HOME`; change the `Makefile`'s `INCLUDES` variable if librho is installed to some other directory.
+The instructions here assume that librho is installed under `$HOME`; change the `Makefile`'s `INCLUDES` variable if librho is installed to a different directory.